connerkward/SmartSpaceBucket/README.md

 <img src="https://github.com/connerkward/SmartSpaceBucket/blob/master/Screen%20Shot%202020-07-30%20at%203.01.01%20PM.png" height="200">
 -->

+ITERATION 1.0 ~ SPROUTER [COMPLETED]
-First iteration will be based on this microgreen [Sprouter](https://www.amazon.com/Deluxe-Kitchen-Sprouter-VICTORIO-VKP1200/dp/B01AJJOJD0/ref=sxts_sxwds-bia-wc-p13n1_0?cv_ct_cx=sprouter&dchild=1&keywords=sprouter&pd_rd_i=B01AJJOJD0&pd_rd_r=98c6fbe5-43cb-46d2-b28d-60167a19037d&pd_rd_w=0nLz4&pd_rd_wg=CAVLj&pf_rd_p=13bf9bc7-d68d-44c3-9d2e-647020f56802&pf_rd_r=NT4WZ26WTYZBTFNQ22DW&psc=1&qid=1596146741&sr=1-1-791c2399-d602-4248-afbb-8a79de2d236f).
+First iteration is based on this microgreen [Sprouter](https://www.amazon.com/Deluxe-Kitchen-Sprouter-VICTORIO-VKP1200/dp/B01AJJOJD0/ref=sxts_sxwds-bia-wc-p13n1_0?cv_ct_cx=sprouter&dchild=1&keywords=sprouter&pd_rd_i=B01AJJOJD0&pd_rd_r=98c6fbe5-43cb-46d2-b28d-60167a19037d&pd_rd_w=0nLz4&pd_rd_wg=CAVLj&pf_rd_p=13bf9bc7-d68d-44c3-9d2e-647020f56802&pf_rd_r=NT4WZ26WTYZBTFNQ22DW&psc=1&qid=1596146741&sr=1-1-791c2399-d602-4248-afbb-8a79de2d236f).

 The original sprouter requires 2-3 waters a day, and each time unloading the leftover water at the bottom.
 Not great for busy folk!

-I wanted to maintain lots of orginal parts on the sprouter because they are dishwasher safe, which 3d prints generally are not (and are also generally not food safe).
+We wanted to maintain lots of orginal parts on the sprouter because they are dishwasher safe, which 3d prints generally are not (and are also generally not food safe).
 Therefore in the design no contact between the prints and your sprouts ever occurs!

-Included are an attachment for the top reservoir of the sprouter, and a replacemnet for the bottom level of the sprouter.
+Included are an attachment for the top reservoir of the sprouter, and a replacement for the bottom level of the sprouter.
 The top attachment holds standard 1/4" OD tubing*, as does the new bottom, to facilate automatic drainage.

-Connect with a tank, pump and timer, your're off to the races.
-Smart version to be released for esp32 and mqtt home automation systems.

-I have considered also desining a gravity fed version that uses some sort of gate or solenoid, but that would require lots of heavy water high up.

-In future will develop grow system into fully contained bucket.

-REQUIRE
-- Mqtt broker machine, preferably server like RasPi, always online.
-- MQTT tx/rx microcontroller(s), any board that is ESP32 based.
-- some sensors
-- a space bucket

-Design for bucket will follow.
+[Sprouter] + [3D printed Drain] + [web_valve bot] or [pump bot and reservoir] = Hassle free sprouts.

+This iteration requires the least amount of assembly.

+ITERATION 2.0 ~ SPACE BUCKET [IN PROGRESS]
+Fully contained grow computer, with optional soil moisture probes and temprature probes, optional pump I2C out, and a web interface, running on an ESP32/ESP8266/ESP01.
+Integrated fan control to regulate temperature.
+Current design uses off the shelf pc fan and off the shelf pcie usb adapter for a plug and play experience of sensors, pump interfaces, and fan interfaces.

+SPACE BUCKET
+  -> CAD GROW COMPUTER [COMPLETE]
+  -> CIRCUIT DIAGRAM GROW COMPUTER (5V Only USB Ports) -> CAD BUCKET ADAPTER PLATES [COMPLETE]
+  -> INO GROW COMPUTER

+ITERATION 3.0 ~ INTEGRATED HYDROPONICS [IN PROGRESS]
+A server uses MQTT to send timed alerts to dosage bot (accurately doses hydroponic nutrients), stir bot (vitally agitates nutrient solution) and bucket/pump controller (pumps mixed nutrient solution from resevoir to plants).

+MQTT SERVER
+  -> DOSER_BOT
+  -> STIR_BOT
+  -> BUCKET / PUMP CONTROLLER

 *Designed for 6mm (possibly) and 1/4 inch OD tubing.
 Preferably food safe polyethelyne tubing.

-If horticulturalists have ideas on how to use the water (distilled) that has been run through the sprouts, PM!
+~If horticulturalists have ideas on how to reuse the water that has been run through the sprouts, PM~

-What I would really like is a system that is easily expandable, clean (hence the dishwasher safe food-touching bits), and easily distributed.